Quantifying EPR: the resource theory of nonclassicality of common-cause assemblages: Introduction

 The critical step in defining any resource theory is to determine the relevant set of free operations.
 It has previously been argued that the relevant free operations for studying nonclassicality in common-cause scenarios are given by the set of local operations and shared randomness~\cite{cowpie,schmid2020standard,schmid2020type,rosset2020type}.
 In this work, we also adopt this approach.
 In other words, free resources and free transformations on resources are those which can be generated by classical common causes.
 In doing so, our approach unifies the study of `steering' resources with resources of `nonlocality' and (LOSR-)entanglement, showing that these are all simply different manifestations of nonclassicality of common-cause processes.

 We now briefly reiterate the basic motivations for taking LOSR as free operations, while specializing these arguments to the case of EPR scenarios.
 Our choice of free operations is guided by our assumptions about the causal structure, depicted in Fig.~\ref{fig:bipartite-scenario-entangled}.
-Firstly, we do not allow Alice or Bob to freely exert causal influences one another, thus ruling out both classical and quantum communication.
+Firstly, we do not allow Alice or Bob to freely exert causal influences on one another, thus ruling out both classical and quantum communication.
 We place no limitations on the local quantum operations that each can carry out on the systems in their lab.
 Finally, as we wish to quantify the {\em non}classical properties of assemblages, we restrict the set of common causes which are taken to be free to be the {\em classical} common causes, so that a resource may be valuable only by virtue of having a nonclassical common cause.
 In other words, we take the set of free operations to include local operations and classical common causes.
 Since a more common term synonymous to `classical common cause' is `shared randomness', we refer to the set of free operations as {\em local operations and shared randomness}.

 From the perspective endorsed in this manuscript, then, the notion of resourcefulness embodied in a useful assemblage is {\em nonclassicality of its common-cause}.
 The free (classically explainable) assemblages are all and only those which can be generated by classical common causes, i.e., those of the form shown in Fig.~\ref{fig:bipartite-scenario-classical}.
+As we will see, this class of assemblages coincides exactly with the set of ``unsteerable'' assemblages---those that admit of so-called ``hidden-state models'', i.e., classical common-cause explanations.
 For such assemblages, Bob's system can always be viewed as locally prepared in a state that depends on a classical random variable which always takes a definite classical value, and Alice's choice of measurement can then be viewed as simply providing her information about this classical value, which in turn allows her to refine her description of the state of Bob's quantum system.
-In contrast, the common cause generating any nonfree assemblages is necessarily nonclassical (i.e., cannot be viewed as a shared classical random variable), and so Alice's refinements of her knowledge about Bob's system are {\em not} compatible in this sense.